-Assessment Unit Reaches of waterbodies with similar features assigned unique identifiers to which all assessment information for that specific reach is associated, and which allow for mapping with geographic information systems by washing, decanting, and settling.
+Assessment Unit Reaches of waterbodies with similar features assigned by washing, decanting, and settling.

 Elutriate To purify, separate, or remove lighter or finer particles within a watershed.

 Geometric site Sampling site chosen according to its drainage area macroinvertebrate sampling method, used to maximize taxonomic diversity while in the field, in which the one minute kick sample and fifty meter sweep sample collected at a site are first combined and elutriated.
 Macroinvertebrates are then manually removed from the resulting sample for 15 minutes.